bitshares/dev.bitshares.works/docs/development/testnets/public_testnet.rst

    ./programs/witness_node/witness_node

-If you want to use own data directory, do not forget to set the parameter!
-Otherwise, the default data directory `witness_node_data_dir` will be created to use in your current directory.
+If you want to use own data directory, do not forget to set the parameter ``--data-dir``!
+Otherwise, the default data directory ``witness_node_data_dir`` will be created to use in your current directory.

 ::